Skip to content

 Advanced Options

-The useProxy function provides advanced options for customizing the proxy behavior.
+The proxy function accepts advanced options for customizing the proxy behavior.
 You can specify options such as the request method, filtering request and response headers/cookies, overwriting data, and enabling debug mode.

 Example: